 The dining area isn’t huge however it is really lovely.
 Again there’s a great selection of dishes including soups and salads.
 Mexican dishes, Indian and Asian dishes.
 Lots of rice and curries dishes as well as traditional American cuisine including fried chicken and chowder.
 There are also dishes incorporating French Cuisine and Italian Cuisine.
 The MGM Buffet also offers a carvery station similar to the Wynn.
 As well as this there’s also an omelette making station.

 The dessert station is located across the dining room separately from the savoury food and features brownies, crumbles, individual cakes and compotes as well as ice cream.
 The food is pretty good and tasty.
-It certainly is somewhere that we’d return too, especially with a myVegas reward.
+It certainly is somewhere that we’d return too, especially with a myVegas reward if you’re looking for buffet food in Vegas.

 Sugar Factory (at Fashion Show Mall)